material-components/material-components-web/test/screenshot/README.md

 ### API credentials

-CBT credentials can be found on the [CrossBrowserTesting.com > Account](https://crossbrowsertesting.com/account) page.
+CBT credentials can be found on the [CrossBrowserTesting.com > Account](https://crossbrowsertesting.com/account) page. \
-`Authkey` is listed under the `User Profile` section.
+Your `Authkey` is listed under the `User Profile` section.

 Add the following to your `~/.bash_profile` or `~/.bashrc` file: